-SPACE REQUIRED FOR PROGRAM AREA This page is intended to be blank.
+SPACE REQUIRED FOR PROGRAM AREA

 SPACE REQUIREMENTS FOR PROGRAM AREA

 Space requirements for program area (area program) identifies the quantity and size of spaces within a middle school required to deliver the educational program using a planning capacity of 675 students in grades 6 through 8.
 The "planning capacity" of 675 students can be found in the District's Long Range Facilities Plan (LRFP) for middle schools, Enrollment Forecasts & Balancing and School & Site Utilization.
 To accommodate this planning capacity, the area program plans for three sections (classes) at most grade levels.
 Refer to the PPS Long Range Facility Plan.